-Cumulative Effect/Conclusion The need to provide sufficient aggregates for both loc maintenance of existing infrastructure.
-This policy projects; frequently such borrow pits are related to effects through the loss of greenfield land in the coul and so forth, but, in line with the requirement of bul The temporary nature of mineral extraction can help of an enhanced landform being created post mineral extraction. olicy produced to more countrols bullet help to ovides f ajor roa yside, i point (i lessen nd projects.
-Mineral sites offer to e. soil disturbance, habitat loss, i) should be in a more sustainable some of these effects in the long nerals for major construction he potential to have multiple changed hydrological system e location than existing sites.
+Cumulative Effect/Conclusion The need to provide sufficient aggregates for both local and national needs maintenance of existing infrastructure.
+This policy provides flexibility for projects; frequently such borrow pits are related to major road projects. effects through the loss of greenfield land in the countryside, i.e. soil disturand so forth, but, in line with the requirement of bullet point (i) should be The temporary nature of mineral extraction can help to lessen some of these of an enhanced landform being created post mineral extraction.
+Texibility for the provision of mind projects.
+Mineral sites offer the soil disturbance, habitat loss, is should be in a more sustainable some of these effects in the long nerals for major construction he potential to have multiple changed hydrological system e location than existing sites.
 10 To promote sustainable economic growth and employment New extraction offers new employment opportunities. ++ ++ ++ 09 To protect people and local communities from the effects of minerals development and waste management New extraction sites have the potential to affect the amenity of neighbouring land users.
 0/+ In the long term a temporary mineral site would be exhausted and the land restored removing that development which has the potential for harm.
 But, whether the impact is neutral or positive is dependent on the quality and type of the restoration.
 Use of screening mounds, maintenance of vehicles, wheel washes, dust suppression techniques and so forth would all reduce the impact of any operations upon those outside the site.
 08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets The temporary nature of minerals operations allows land to be restored offering enhancements beyond its former state.
 0 0 ++ Minerals operations are unlikely to offer any enhancement in the short and medium terms.
 But, by their temporary nature can offer the opportunity for the restored land to offer greater biodiversity and landscape benefits.
 Creation of habitats recognised in the local biodiversity action plan as important and of insufficient scale in the County.
 07 To protect the significance of heritage assets of archaeological, cultural and historic value New minerals development has the potential to affect heritage assets, in particular those that may be buried and previously unknown.
 Careful site selection can seek to offset some of the harm that a new extraction area may cause.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.